 Medical Emergencies in Dentistry

 Dental issues and accidents can happen at any time.
 Sometimes they require immediate treatment, and when that is the case, we are here to assist.
-If you are searching for emergency dentistry in Fort Wayne, IN, we are your solution.
+If you are searching for emergency dentistry in Bartow, we are your solution.

 Our experienced and knowledgeable team knows that a dental emergency is never easy, but we are here to get you as comfortable as quickly as possible.
 We offer affordable, emergency dental care that will get you back to everyday life as soon as possible.
 We reserve space in our schedule to accommodate your dental emergency the same day you notify us, and we will work diligently to treat you quickly and comfortably.

 The staff at Sunlight Smiles in Fort Wayne, IN are glad to assist patients with dental emergencies.
 Request an appointment online using the link below.Request An Appointment